devpython88/nova.h/docs/DOC.md

 To unload images, Just don't Since if your image uses a raw texture that is shared across multiple images and you unload this iimage, Then all those images will look corrupted
 So don't But if it is a single texture then just unload the raw texture

+You can use the `flipX` and `flipY` properties to control whether flip or not (On spritesheets/animations, it flips the current frame instead of the image)

 For animations, Checkout [Animations](#animated-images)